DevilYangS/EMO-NAS-CD/ReadMe.md

 ## Prepare Datasets
 - Process your target dataset or Download datasets from [EduData](https://github.com/bigdata-ustc/EduData).
 This repository provides five datasets, including ASSIST09 (termed assist), SLP, ASSIST12, ASSIST2017, and Junyi.
-- Current dir has contained three datasets: ASSIST09, SLP, and Junyi.
+- The current dir has contained three datasets: ASSIST09, SLP, and Junyi.
 Complete datasets can be found at the [release](https://github.com/DevilYangS/EMO-NAS-CD/releases/tag/datasets).
 - Then you can run the *divide_data.py* to get the variant datasets under different splitting ratios as
   ```
    divide_data(name='slp',ratio=0.6) # ratio from 0.4 to 0.7
   ```
   That will generate the train/validation/test datasets for SLP under the ratio of 0.6/0.1/0.3.
-  You can generate others by setting ratio to from 0.4 to 0.7 for ASSIST09 and Junyi.
+  You can generate others by setting the ratio from 0.4 to 0.7 for ASSIST09 and Junyi.

-- For ASSIST12 and ASSIST17, only the datasets under ratio of 0.7 is needed, but you can also run the *Re_divide_data_for_12_2017.py* to re-divide the dataset as
+- For ASSIST12 and ASSIST17, only the datasets under a ratio of 0.7 are needed, but you can also run the *Re_divide_data_for_12_2017.py* to re-divide the dataset as
   ```
    redivide_data(name='assist12',ratio=0.6)
   ```